-Maryland Attorney General Brian E. Frosh is warning consumers of an increase in reports of extortion scams, in which thieves are using email to threaten victims into paying a ransom to prevent certain personal information from being circulated online.
+Maryland Attorney General Brian E. Frosh is warning consumers of increased reports of extortion scams, in which thieves use email to threaten victims into paying a ransom to prevent certain personal information from being circulated online.

-In this world of greater and greater connectivity, scammers are preying on fears that our safety, security, and privacy are at risk inside our own homes.
-In what is being called the “Internet of Things,” many of our devices, including webcams, watches, smart TVs, smartphones, and even home utilities are connected to each other and to the Internet.
+In this world of greater and greater connectivity, scammers are preying on fears that our safety, security, and privacy are at risk inside our homes.
+In what is being called the “Internet of Things,” many of our devices, including webcams, watches, smart TVs, smartphones, and even home utilities, are connected to the Internet.

-It’s true that this connectivity makes those devices at risk for hacking and violations of privacy when it comes to what data the devices are collecting and storing.
+This connectivity puts those devices at risk for hacking and privacy violations regarding the data they collect and store.
 However, the chances that these devices are being used to secretly “spy” on your activities within your home are slim.
-Scammers are using this unfounded fear to try and extort money from individuals, usually through an email, by threatening to release “embarrassing” videos or photos to the victim’s email contacts.
+Scammers use this unfounded fear to try and extort money from individuals, usually through an email, by threatening to release “embarrassing” videos or photos to the victim’s email contacts.
 Let’s cut to the chase: this is a scam.

-One of the tricks these scammers use is to tell you they have your password for a certain account, and then reveal the password in the email.
+One of the tricks these scammers use is to tell you they have your password for a certain account and then reveal the password in the email.
 You may have noticed that this is, in fact, a password that you use or have used in the past.
-Usually, the scammers have accessed these passwords by breaking into large corporate databases, and almost certainly have not actually accessed your email or other private accounts.
+Usually, the scammers have accessed these passwords by breaking into large corporate databases and almost certainly have not accessed your email or other private accounts.

 Under no circumstances should you pay any money, whether through wire transfer, online payment application, gift card, or Bitcoin, to any person or group that claims to have embarrassing videos, audio tapes, or photos of you or your family.
 If you do receive an email that tries to extort you in this way, follow these steps: